carloselectro/Portafreak/README.md

 # Portafreak
-Useful powershell scripts that I made to monitor active asterisk Call by using the AMI.
+A useful powershell script that I made to monitor active asterisk calls.
+The script connect to the AMI.
 Tested with Asterisk 16 in PJSIP.

 Edit /etc/asterisk/manager.conf